3-manifolds/PLink/doc-source/index.rst

 The window can be resized to allow for different sizes of link projections, and the arrow keys can be used to slide the projection around in order to make more room on one side or another.
+The keys '+', '-', and '0' can be used to zoom in, zoom out, or resize the diagram to fit the size of the window.

 The "Tools" menu can be used to make the projection alternating (provided that all components are circles), or to clear the screen, or to reflect the projection in the xy-plane, changing all crossings.
+There also are menu options for zooming or panning the diagram.
+The "Smooth" option opens a new window with a smooth version of the diagram, rendered with cubic Bezier splines.
 When used within SnapPy, this menu includes the "send to SnapPy" command.

 The "File" menu can be used to save the projection as a SnapPea link projection file.
 (This can be done from the drawing state as